HardlyDifficult/Tutorials/Chapter1.md

 }
 ```

- - Add the 'InitializeRigidbody' component to the spike ball.
+ - Add the **InitializeRigidbody** component to the spike ball.
    - Confirm the values in the Inspector are at the defaults written in code:
-   - Initial Velocity of (3, 0)
+     - Initial Velocity of (3, 0).
-   - Angular Velocity of -500
+     - Angular Velocity of -500.

 <img src="http://i.imgur.com/34kpVEP.png" width=300px />

 </details><br>
-<details><summary>TODO</summary>
-For the game, we  want the ball spawning in the top left.
-But that's a flat surface so the ball does not roll down platforms.

-TODO

-TODO faq on GetComponent, GetChildComponents...

-TODO - Debugging tip / talk about the defaults in code vs inspector.
-Check your values.
-Maybe we should be more explicit in the steps.

-TODO - FAQ.
-Scripts don't work if the class is named different from the file.
-Not normally true for C#.
-And no error presented.
-It just won't be selectable as a component.
+<details><summary>What did that do?</summary>

+When a ball is spawned, InitializeRigidbody will give it an initial velocity and angular velocity.
+This causes the ball to move and spin even if we drop it on a flat platform.

+<hr></details>
+<details><summary>What's GetComponent do?</summary>

+GetComponent is used to find another script/component on a GameObject.
+If you need to access a script mulitple times, generally it's better to call GetComponent just once (typcially in Awake) and cache the results.

+There are similar APIs available from Unity such as GetComponentsInChildren, which are used to discover multiple components and/or search more GameObjects.

+<hr></details>
+<details><summary>Why confirm the values in the Inspector match the defaults in code?</summary>

+When a script runs, it uses the values as defined in the Inspector (which may be different than the defaults in code).
+Usually Unity will default all the fields in the Inspector to the defaults you have written in code.
+However depending on the order you do things exactly, this may not always work out.
+If you create a script and it does not function properly, double check the values in the Inspector.

+<hr></details>
+<details><summary>Does the filename matter?</summary>

+Yes!

+This is unusual for C# developers, but yes, the filename must match the class name for Unity to work correctly.
+If the names don't match, everything will compile but the script will not be selectable as a component.

 <hr></details>
 <details><summary>Why not use a "SpikeBall" component instead?</summary>

 You could, but...